FrancisRussell/zoog/README.md

 # Zoog: Zero Opus Output Gain

-Zoog is a tool for setting the output gain value located in a binary header inside Opus files (specifically an Opus-encoded audio stream within an Ogg file).
+Zoog is a tool for setting the output gain value located in the binary header inside Opus files (specifically an Opus-encoded audio stream within an Ogg file).
 It is intended to solve the "Opus plays too quietly" problem.